What is Black Hat SEO?

 6. Low-quality content

-There are many things that go into making a high-quality piece of content.
 From research and writing to editing and formatting, it all makes a difference.

 As we’ve seen from algorithm updates over the years, Google favors good content written by good writers.
 This refers to content that: